Child abandonment: History

 Early Modern Europe saw the rise of foundling homes and increased abandonment of children to these homes.
 These numbers continued to rise and peaked when 5% of all births resulted in abandonment in France around 1830.
 The national reaction to this was to limit the resources provided by foundling homes and switch to foster homes instead such that fewer children would die within overcrowded foundling homes during infancy.
-As access to contraception increased and economic conditions improved in Europe towards the end of the 19th century the numbers of children being abandoned declined.
+As access to contraception increased and economic conditions improved in Europe towards the end of the 19th century, the number of children being abandoned declined.

 Abandonment increased towards the end of the 19th century, particularly in the United States.
-The largest migration of abandoned children in history took place in the United States between 1853 and 1929.
+The largest migration of abandoned children in history occurred in the United States between 1853 and 1929.
 Over one hundred and twenty thousand orphans (not all of whom were intentionally abandoned) were shipped west on railroad cars, where families agreed to foster the children in exchange for their use as farmhands, household workers, etc. Orphan trains were highly popular as a source of free labor.
-The sheer size of the displacement as well as complications and exploitation that occurred gave rise to new agencies and a series of laws that promoted adoption rather than indenture.
-By 1945, adoption was formulated as a legal act with consideration of the child’s best interests.
+The sheer size of the displacement and the complications and exploitation that occurred gave rise to new agencies and a series of laws that promoted adoption rather than indenture.
+By 1945, adoption was formulated as a legal act with consideration of the child's best interests.
 The origin of the move toward secrecy and the sealing of all adoption and birth records began when Charles Loring Brace introduced the concept to prevent children from the orphan trains from returning to or being reclaimed by their parents.

-Notable contemporary instances of child abandonment include homicidal neglect by confinement of infants or children such as in the affair of the Osaka child abandonment case or the affair of two abandoned children in Calgary, Alberta, Canada by their mother Rie Fujii.
+Notable contemporary instances of child abandonment include homicidal neglect by confinement of infants or children, such as in the affair of the Osaka child abandonment case or the affair of two abandoned children in Calgary, Alberta, Canada by their mother Rie Fujii.